cioran0/chuckfact/README.md

 8. Dark theme Color palette inspired largely by VS Code
 9. Is/will be deployed using vercel cloud PaaS

 So basically, shows I can do front end work.
-Also, and perhaps more importantly, I like Invasion USA.
+Also, and perhaps more importantly, I like Invasion USA and Delta Force 2.
+A lot.

 Have a nice day!
 Mike

+P.S.
+Special thanks to the awesome guy who does the chucknorris api P.P.S Don't use this for profit, claim credit (my name is on the website), or anything bad.